 The first school in the village, run by the Church of England, was established in 1771 on Church Street (Tamworth Road), where the old rectory car park now stands (the building became the village institute until removed in the late 1920s).

-In 1859 it was replaced by a purpose-built school building on Cross Street, known as the Sawley National School, and this school continued in use the 1960s.
-The buildings have now been converted into a car showroom.
+In 1859 it was replaced by a purpose-built school building on Cross Street, known as the Sawley National School, and this school continued in use until the 1960s.
+The building has since been converted into a car showroom.

 In the 1920/30s around 30 children from Sawley and Long Eaton attended Miss Wright’s private school in Roosevelt Avenue (about halfway down on the right).

 After infants they moved on to Brooklands School in Long Eaton.
 This opened in 1893 as Sawley Road Board School.
 From 1902 (when the county council assumed responsibility) it became the Sawley Road Council (Elementary) School.
 It kept this name even though Sawley Road was renamed Tamworth Road in 1921.
 From 1935 (when the road through Sawley also became Tamworth Road) the school was called Brooklands.
 It closed in 2003.